badsami/logs/README.md

 # Logs
 C buffered logging library.
 No C runtime, no C standard library, no dynamic allocation.
-Get your data formatted into a stack-allocated buffer of pre-determined size, then write it all at once to a console and/or a log file to minimise writes to persistent storage.
+Get your data formatted into a stack-allocated buffer of pre-determined size, then write it all at once to a console and/or a file to minimise writes to persistent storage.
 Example (available in [`example.c`](example.c)):
 ```C
 #include "logs.h"